isabel-vs/ICA_BlindSourceSeparation/README.md

 **Disclaimer:** The JADE, Shibbs and Picard algorithms are adaptations from JF Cardosos Matlab libraries.

 ## Information for Windows users
-On some machines the plotting function doesn't work due to issues with the Plots packages default backen.
+On some machines the plotting function doesn't work due to issues with the Plots packages default backend.
 It may be necessary to add these lines to your script:

     using Pkg
     Pkg.add("PyPlot")